orey/papers/docs/articles/safe.md

-# Why I don't like SAFe
+# What you should know about SAFe

 ![safe_blackhole](../images/safe-blackhole.png)

 We need methods in IT like in any other engineering disciplines.
 But there are good and bad methods.

-I would like, in this article, to show how the SAFe methodology, that is unfortunately trendy in France (I'll come back to the why) is damaging the IT systems and limiting the productivity and innovation of many companies.
+I would like, in this article, to show how the SAFe methodology is damaging the IT systems and limiting the productivity and innovation of many companies.
+To be able to show it, I will come back to the advantages and drawbacks of the Agile methodology and show how SAFe does not leverage Agile at all but, on the contrary, remove its advantages.

-It may be seen as attacking an idol, but people have to realize there are better ways.
+This may be seen as attacking the *SAFe idol*, but people have to realize there are better ways.

-## Origin of Rational Unified Process (RUP)
+## Rational Unified Process (RUP), the roots of SAFe

 SAFe has its origin in RUP, another enormous useless methodology.
 The roots of RUP trace back to the merger of the Objectory AB (founded by Ivar Jacobson) and Rational Software Corporation in the mid-1990s.
 In June 1998, Rational publishes the Rational Unified Process (RUP) version 5.0.

 ![../images/RUP1999.jpeg](../images/RUP1999.jpeg)

 RUP was developed by a team at Rational (including Philippe Kruchten) and incorporated use-cases, UML, and iterative development practices.
-It was a very heavyweight process framework (nine disciplines, roles, artifacts, workflows) tailored theoretically for large systems and heavy modeling.
+It was a very heavyweight process framework (nine disciplines, roles, artifacts, workflows) tailored theoretically for large systems.
+It aimed to address projects requiring heavy modeling.

 Quickly, the software ecosystem observed that RUP was overly complex, documentation heavy and not efficient.
 In other terms, the market did not adopt it.
+In a certain way, RUP became iconic of *the methodology that should never be put in place if you wqant to realize a large software*.

 ## Origin of SAFe